grishagin/grishagin.github.io/_posts/2017-01-11-automatic-excel-addin-installation.markdown

 			If Application.ActiveWorkbook Is Nothing Then
 				Application.Workbooks.Add
 			End If

-			copiedWbName = Application.UserLibraryPath & ThisWorkbook.Name
+			'change the filename to existing (and/or desired) filename 'this is absolutely mandatory due to the quirks of Excel 'add-in handling.
+If you don't do that, and filenames 'of new version and old version are different, addin won't be installed. copiedWbName = Application.UserLibraryPath & ThisWorkbook.Name
+			Name copiedWbName As existingAddInName

 			'add and install the addin
 			Set eai = Application.AddIns.Add(Filename:=copiedWbName)
 			eai.Installed = True